weisser-dev/endless.beer/README.md

 Created by Erik Weisser, [weisser.dev](https://weisser.dev/), 2019

-This fun web page was created on a Friday night when Erik Weisser was bored and enjoying some beer on the sofa.
+This fun web page was created on a Friday night where i w8 for the next dota round.

 ## About
 Endless Beer is a whimsical web page that displays a humorous ASCII art of beer pouring endlessly.
 It's a simple and fun page that captures the spirit of a relaxed Friday night with a sense of humor.